aeonSolutions/PCB-Prototyping-Catalogue/Home Automation Safety & Health/readme.md

 **When installing any of the solutions provided below, take action and be conscient the aggression/aggressor may change to other types and kinds of "wireless devices" the smart devices below are unable to detect**.

 **Always use the smart devices below connected to a public data repository with LIVE data streams.
 While at the same time, notify the authorities immediately and provide the web address link where the public data repository can be found**.
-Data repositories based on Harvard's www.dataverse.org are currently the most suited (not ideal) for the smart solutions provided below.
+To my knowledge, data repositories based on Harvard's www.dataverse.org are currently the most suited (not ideal) for the smart solutions provided below.

  :warning: **Be advised**